jweese001/SeabornePub/README.md

 # SeabornePub
-A suite of mission planning tools for nautical voyages
+Public demo of a mission planner for professional mariners.